 3. Trump v.
 Hawaii.

 In two of the cases, Sessions v.
 Dimaya and Sessions v.
-Morales-Santana, the Court invalidated on constitutional grounds provisions of the immigration and nationality laws.
+Morales-Santana, the Supreme Court invalidated on constitutional grounds provisions of the immigration and nationality laws.
 This is nothing less than an extraordinary development.
 The third decision probably is the one with which most people in the audience – and the nation as a whole – are most familiar.
 In Trump v.
 Hawaii, the Court by a 5-4 majority engaged in judicial review — although in a narrow, perhaps grudging fashion — and upheld the travel ban barring the admission of noncitizens from several nations populated predominantly by Muslims, a measure defended on national security grounds to which judicial deference to the Executive is at its zenith.
-Many, including four Justices, believed that anti-Muslim animus, not security concerns, truly motivated the ban.
+Many, including four Justices, believed that anti-Muslim animus, not security and safety concerns, truly motivated the ban.
 But the fact that the Court engaged in any judicial review is newsworthy.
 As students of immigration legal history know, that has not always been the case.

 A bit of background is necessary to understand why these decisions – particularly Trump v.
 Hawaii -- lead me to be optimistic.
-One of the foundations of immigration law has been something called the “plenary power doctrine,” which is akin to a constitution-free zone for immigration laws and, at times, Executive actions.
+One of the foundations of immigration law has been something called the “plenary power doctrine,” which is akin to a constitution-free zone for the immigration laws and, at times, Executive actions.
 In 1889, the Supreme Court decided The Chinese Exclusion Case, which established the rule prohibiting judicial review of the immigration laws, a defining characteristic of what is known as “immigration exceptionalism.”
-According to the Court Congress has “plenary power” over the immigration laws and courts should not interfere with congressional immigration judgments.
+According to the Court, Congress has “plenary power” over the immigration laws and the courts should not interfere with congressional immigration judgments.
 Although starkly incongruent with modern constitutional law, the plenary power doctrine remains, as they say, “good law,” never having been overruled by the Supreme Court.

 We have seen changes over time.
 Leading scholars have thoroughly documented the shift in the law.
 Steve Legomsky and Cristina Rodriguez’s influential immigration casebook details the “cracks” in the plenary power doctrine in modern Supreme Court decisions.
 In a pair of classic articles, Hiroshi Motomura insightfully analyzes techniques frequently employed by the courts to evade the dictates of the plenary power doctrine and its harsh results.
 In a 2000 article, Jack Chin wrote of the demise of the plenary power doctrine.
 Although I questioned his argument at the time, he ultimately turned out to be more right than not.

-Although the first panel of the symposium will delve into the iacdetails , I want to highlight the significance of Sessions v.
+Although the first panel of the symposium will delve into the intricacies of the case, I want to highlight the significance of Sessions v.
 Dimaya to all of immigration law.
-I understand the decision to be an important step in a series of decisions in which the Supreme Court has slowly brought immigration law more into the constitutional mainstream and steadily move away from the plenary power doctrine.
+I understand the decision to be an important step in a series of decisions in which the Supreme Court has slowly brought immigration law more into the constitutional mainstream and steadily moved away from the plenary power doctrine.
 Sessions v.
 Dimaya was a successful challenge to a grounds for removal enacted by Congress.
 Importantly, the Court historically has struck down precious few removal grounds or other provisions of the immigration laws.

 In recent years, as the U.S. government focused on crime-based removals, the Supreme Court has decided a steady stream of criminal-removal cases.
 Most involved routine questions of statutory interpretation and deference to administrative agencies, issues that only law professors could truly love.
 Sessions v.
 Dimaya is different.
-It involved a straight on constitutional challenge to a criminal-removal provision.
+It involved a straight-on constitutional challenge to a criminal-removal provision.